uwescience/myria-docs/myriaX.markdown

 You can still use SQLite, but the preferred system is [PostgreSQL](www.postgresql.org) (current version supported: 9.4).
 Instructions can be founded [here](http://www.postgresql.org/download/).

-Later, we will show how to execute queries that read data from HDFS or the local file system.
-XXX ADD LINK TO EXAMPLE THAT USES HDFS XXX

 ### 2. Setting up a local MyriaX deployment

 #### Download and Build Myria